 One of the things that is really important when buying a trailer is the Cargo Carrying Capacity.
 Our Hitchhiker fifth wheel has a fairly ample cargo carrying capacity (3,439 lbs.) compared to many other similar fifth wheels on the road, but over the years we have found that it is still a bit skimpy.
 We’ve dedicated a whole blog post to why the cargo carrying capacities of different trailers is an important consideration.

-We also have some info about choosing an RV for full-time living.
+We also have some info about choosing an RV for full-time living and some ideas of what to look for in a full-time fifth wheel trailer.

 UPGRADING TO A BIGGER DIESEL DUALLY TRUCK